Sonny Jurgensen

-Christian Adolph "Sonny" Jurgensen III (born August 23, 1934) is an American former professional football quarterback who played in the National Football League (NFL) for 18 seasons with the Philadelphia Eagles and Washington Redskins.
-He played college football for the Duke Blue Devils.
-Jurgensen was inducted into the Pro Football Hall of Fame in 1983.
-He was also a longtime color commentator for Washington's radio broadcast crew.
+Christian Adolph "Sonny" Jurgensen III (August 23, 1934 – February 6, 2026) was an American professional football player who was a quarterback for 18 seasons in the National Football League (NFL) with the Philadelphia Eagles and Washington Redskins.
+Jurgensen played college football for the Duke Blue Devils.
+He was inducted into the Pro Football Hall of Fame in 1983.
+Jurgensen was also a color commentator for Washington's radio broadcast crew from 1981 to 2019.

-Early life
+Early life and education

-Jurgensen was born on August 23, 1934, in Wilmington, North Carolina.
+Jurgensen was born in Wilmington, North Carolina, on August 23, 1934.
 He started playing sports in elementary school, when he led his school to the city grammar school titles in baseball and basketball.
 He later won Wilmington's youth tennis championship and pitched for his local Civitan club, which won the city baseball title.

-Jurgensen attended New Hanover High School in Wilmington, where he was a three-sport athlete in football, basketball, and baseball.
+He attended New Hanover High School in Wilmington, where he was a three-sport athlete in football, basketball, and baseball.
 During his junior year, the New Hanover football team won the 1951 NCHSAA Class AAA state championship.
 Jurgensen mainly played halfback and linebacker his junior season, before starring as a quarterback his senior year.
 After his senior football season, he was chosen to start at quarterback for the North Carolina team in the annual North Carolina vs. South Carolina Shrine Bowl in Charlotte, North Carolina.

 As a senior on the basketball team, he averaged 12 points per game as a guard and the team was the state AAA runner-ups.
 That same year in baseball, he batted .339 and played as a pitcher, infielder, and catcher.
 He also became a switch-hitter.